 What About Amalgam Fillings?

 Dental amalgam is an alloy combining silver, tin, copper, mercury and other metals.
 This material was used for many years, but is normally not used in modern dentistry, due to its mercury content and long-term dental health issues.
-The advantages of replacing aged amalgam fillings with composite fillings is illustrated nicely by this article on the subject and our photos below.
 Talk to the team at the Placerville Dental Group if you have any questions about replacing your old amalgam fillings with the more modern options of composite and ionomers.

 In the end, the only hole we want in your mouth is from a donut shop.
 So let’s get those fillings filled!
 (Just remember to brush your teeth after eating that donut hole!)